Reopening of Activities:

 Pershore Bell Boat Regatta - Sunday 22nd June 2019

 Pershore Phoenix didn’t paddle at this event 'as a Pershore Phoenix team' but after a friend’s team lost most of their paddlers due to unfortunate circumstances a few that could, stepped in to help - that was after Sharon made it happen.
 The team – “Moreton 5 0” didn’t win but did surprisingly well for a team that until the last minute were going to have to drop out.
 Terrific fun to help out and a great day out in Pershore was had by all - well done to the organisers of the day.
 If it doesn’t clash would like to take part in the next one

-Pershore Phoenix race team could not attend due to availability of enough paddlers however quite a few did attend and paddled for other teams: Bristol Empire Dragons, Henley Dragons and Powerhouse (from Stockton).
+Pershore Phoenix race team did not attend, however some attended to help other teams: Bristol Empire Dragons, Henley Dragons and Powerhouse (from Stockton).

 The results are too numerous to list here (see: but an excellent day was had by all.

-Saturday 1st June at Milton Keynes National League Race
+Milton Keynes National League Race - Saturday 1st June 2019

 Enough people were available for two Pershore Phoenix teams for the Milton Keynes race day.
 Pershore Flyers, the Ladies team, and Pershore Phoenix ‘Open’ team.